 - Oops!Something went wrong.Please try again later.

-For the fiscal 2019 first quarter, Star reported a 22.5 percent increase in total revenue to $535.0 million compared with revenue of $436.8 million in the prior-year period, primarily due to a 15.8 percent increase in total volume sold as well as higher wholesale per-gallon product costs.
+For the fiscal 2020 first quarter, Star reported a 4.9 percent decrease in total revenue to $508.9 million compared with revenue of $535.0 million in the prior-year period, primarily due to a 4.3 percent decline in total volume sold as well as lower wholesale per-gallon product costs.

-The volume of home heating oil and propane sold during the fiscal 2019 first quarter increased by 9.9 million gallons, or 9.6 percent, to 113.3 million gallons, as the impact of colder temperatures, acquisitions and a delivery scheduling variance was only partially offset by net customer attrition and other factors.
-The aforementioned scheduling-related volume differential year-over-year reflects the fact that, even as the last week of December 2017 was over 40% colder than normal, the Company’s deliveries in that prior-year quarter did not fully mirror such weather conditions.
-Temperatures in Star's geographic areas of operation for the fiscal 2019 first quarter were 5.3 percent colder than during the fiscal 2018 first quarter but 0.9 percent warmer than normal, as reported by the National Oceanic and Atmospheric Administration.
+The volume of home heating oil and propane sold during the fiscal 2020 first quarter decreased by 6.2 million gallons, or 5.5 percent, to 107.1 million gallons, as the additional volume provided by acquisitions was more than offset by warmer temperatures, net customer attrition and other factors.
+Temperatures in Star's geographic areas of operation for the fiscal 2020 first quarter were 2.4 percent warmer than during the fiscal 2019 first quarter and 2.3 percent warmer than normal, as reported by the National Oceanic and Atmospheric Administration.